Bases of Precompact Coordinate Balls

 A Technical Lemma on Locally Finite Collections

-The closure operation interacts well with local finiteness: passing to
+The closure operation interacts well with local finiteness.
+Passing to

-closures preserves the property, and closures commute with arbitrary
+closures preserves the property, and closures commute with arbitrary unions

-contained in the union of closures, not equal to it.
+the union of closures, not equal to it.

 Lemma: Closures of Locally Finite Collections